Er-Prashant-Dixit/Landing-Page/README.md

 # Landing-Page
-Landing page of flights using HTML and CSS
+Landing page of flights using HTML ,CSS and JS